-For more functionality, you should look at the Lightning Professional plan ($75/user/month) which is a complete CRM solution for any size of your team.
+For more functionality, you should look at the Lightning Professional plan ($75/user/month), which is a complete CRM solution for any size of your team.
 It offers more functionality in configuration, collaboration and cross-selling and upselling.

-An even better, but significantly more expensive platform is the Lightning Enterprise plan $150/user/month), where functionality is extended with the Sales Console app, accurate sales forecasting, and real-time sales insights.
+An even better, but significantly more expensive platform is the Lightning Enterprise plan $150/user/month), where functionality is extended with the Sales Console app, with its accurate sales forecasting, and real-time sales insights.
 This is also the plan where you obtain a credible Salesforce identity, private AppExchange, and access to web service API that help connect the tool with third-party software other than email service providers.

 The most expensive plan available is the Lightning Unlimited plan ($300/user/month), packed with enterprise-grade contact management features, Sales & Service Cloud Consoles, sandboxes, and unlimited custom app development.

-Basically, Salesforce CRM offers a really well-tailored plan for companies coming from each market tier (startup, small, medium, and large businesses).
+Salesforce CRM offers a really well-tailored plan for companies coming from each market tier (startup, small, medium, and large businesses).

 The cart of the Pipedrive buyer

 What forms the package-to-package gap in Pipedrive’s case is storage and email import, as the number of users is unlimited in all packages.
-In fact, Pipedrive plans are all priced per user, so the decision whether to assign a single user or 50 of them is completely up to you.
+Pipedrive plans are all priced per user, so the decision whether to assign a single user or 50 of them is completely up to you.